ngonimombeshora/ontologydocs/BUILD.md

 WebVOWL uses a custom JSON format to represent the ontology visualization.
-The initial JSON file for each ontology module is generated using the OWL2VOWL program linked above.
+The initial JSON file for each ontology module is generated using the OWL2VOWL program linked below.
 This file can then be uploaded into a WebVOWL instance (either your own, or the public one provided by its developers, hosted at http://visualdataweb.de/webvowl), where it can be manipulated as needed (i.e., the options for which constructs are displayed and how can be changed), and